Leo7k/GenerateGUIforCLI/README.md

 ### Step 2: Load the JSON File
 1. Open the tool (NW.js/HTA/browser).
-2. Click **"Path to CLI arguments description"** and select your JSON file.
+2. Click **"Choose a file with a declarative description of CLI arguments"** and select your JSON file.
 3. The GUI will auto-generate input fields based on the JSON.

 ### Step 3: Generate and Execute
 1. Fill in the GUI fields.
-2. Click **"Generate Command Line"** to preview the CLI command.
+2. Click **"Generate CLI arguments"** to preview the CLI command.
 3. *(NW.js/HTA only)*:
    - Specify the executable path.
    - Click **"Execute"** to run the CLI app with your parameters.